Frequently Asked Questions - European Central Securities Depositories Regulation

 Trading parties will be responsible for triggering a buy-in for non-CCP-cleared transactions (with the CCP responsible for this for CCP-cleared transactions).
 However, details of this new regime are still subject to final adoption by the European Commission, due in the coming months.

 What is the process and status of Clearstream Banking’s application for a CSDR licence?

-In addition, Clearstream's International Central Securities Depository (ICSD) is applying to the local regulators for authorisation of the Bridge between Clearstream Banking Luxembourg and Euroclear Bank, the two ICSDs, which qualifies as an “interoperable link” as per the definition provided in the Regulation (Article 19).
+In addition, an application was also filed by Clearstream Banking S.A. for the Bridge, which qualifies as an “interoperable link” as per the definition provided in the Regulation (Article 19).

 The following graphic provides a more detailed (indicative) timeline.